simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 from the master.
 These servers are read-only, and modifications cannot be made to LDAP entries while the master is down.

-Slave nodes can be configured via hiera by using `simp::ldap_server::is_slave`, setting the replication id, and adding the `simp::ldap_server` class.
+Slave nodes can be configured via hiera by using `simp_options::simp::ldap_server::is_slave`, setting the replication id, and adding the `simp_options::simp::ldap_server` class.
 This will set up your redundant server using the defaults.
 To do these three things, add the following lines to the ``hieradata/hosts/ldap_server2.your.domain.yaml`` file: